 The StudentLife dataset has two types of location data: GPS and Wi-Fi location.
-Wi-Fi location is determined using Wi-Fi scanning, which indicates what Wi-Fi access points (APs) are around.
-The APs are then mapped to specific buildings or area of buildings (e.g., libraries) [43].
-We hand label each on-campus building with semantically meaningful labels such as study areas (e.g., libraries, specific cafes where students study), Greek houses, classrooms, gyms).
-These labels provide clues about a student's behavior at these behavioral spaces.
-Importantly, we associate a number of attributes with behavioral spaces to give them more contextual meanings, specifically: (i) dwell time: the amount of time a student spaces; (ii) activity: the percentage of stationary labels from the activity classifier [43] among all activity inferences when a student is at specific areas; and finally (iii) audio: the percentage of silent labels among all audio inferences from the classifier [43].
-For example, in study areas or the classrooms, a high level of stationary labels (e.g., not interacting with their phone) might coarsely be associated with being "focused" on studying or paying attention in class and high levels of silence might indicate focused work and vice versa.
+Wi-Fi indicates the location of the Wi-Fi access points (APs) and are mapped to specific buildings or area of buildings (e.g., libraries).
+We use clustering analysis of GPS and WiFi APs to label each campus building and specific areas in each building with semantically meaningful labels, such as, study areas (e.g., libraries, specific cafes where students study), fraternity, sororities, classrooms, laboratories, department buildings, gyms, movie theaters, concert halls, shops, food halls, TV/games rooms, student dorms, etc. These labels provide clues about a student's behavior at these behavioral spaces.
+Importantly, we associate a number of attributes with behavioral spaces to give them more contextual meanings, specifically: (i) dwell time, we are interested the amount of time a student spends at these locations - classroom, study area, dorm, laboratory, party or social spaces; (ii) activity, we compute the percentage of stationary labels from the activity classifier [43] among all activity inferences when a student is at specific areas - for example, in study areas or the classrooms, a high level of stationary labels (e.g., not interacting with their phone) might coarsely be associated with being "focused" on studying or paying attention in class; and finally (iii) audio, we calculate the percentage of silent labels among all audio inferences from the classifier [43] - this may for example be used to indicate the context of a space - high levels of silence in a study area might indicate focused work and vice versa.
 We use behavioral spaces and their attributes to better assess study and social behavior, as discussed next.